 If you’ve made it this far, that either means you’re ready to learn more about the intricacies of Pokémon.
 Or you’re extremely bored.
 Regardless, you’re here and that’s what matters!
 In this section, we’ll be covering the more nitty and gritty side of things, starting with Pokémon stats.
 By that, we’re referring to the key stats: HP through Speed.

-Before we get into the gritty maths, let’s go over the obvious facts.
-Pokemon that are higher level have higher stats.
-Next, some Pokemon species have better or worse stats than other Pokemon species.
-This is most obvious when comparing, say, an unevolved and evolved Pokemon–the evolved one will have better stats by far.
+First, let’s go over the obvious facts.
+Pokémon that are higher level have higher stats.
+Next, some Pokémon species have better or worse stats than other Pokémon species.
+This is most obvious when comparing, say, an unevolved and evolved Pokémon.
+Also, Legendary Pokémon typically have better stats than other Pokémon.

-What isn’t obvious is that there are some hidden or obscure factors involved.
-First, an easy one that you can actually see in-game, but isn’t quantitatively explained: Nature .
-A Pokemon’s Nature can boost one of their stats by 10% (shown in red) and decrease another stat by 10% (shown in blue).
+Now for the less obvious factors.
+Nature is something you can see in-game, but isn’t quantitatively explained.
+A Pokémon’s Nature can boost one of their stats by 10% (shown in red) and decrease another stat by 10% (shown in blue).
 You can find more details in the following pages.

 - Base = Species’s base stats

 - Level = Displayed Level

 (IVs and EVs will be discussed in the following pages.)

 If this is all a bit much, don’t worry.
 Because there won’t be an exam where you need to recite these formulae by heart–in fact, you’re not actually supposed to know of them.
 However, understanding the formulae isn’t actually that tricky, if you just sit down and study them for a bit.

 For the mathematically inclined, there’s a lot of information that can gleamed.
 Primarily, Pokémon do not gain stats when they level up, in the traditional sense at least.
 This can be counter-intuitive at first, especially when you see the +1, +2, +3, etc. next to a stat when a Pokémon level ups.